 Early Bird Pricing

-The Super Session discount pricing may not be used with other promotions or Tuition Assistance Programs.
-Super Session discount pricing is only valid from Oct.
-1-Feb.
-1, 2017.
-After sign up participants within the Super Session discount program will be required to pay the full upgrade cost if a different camping session or camping program is chosen which is not included within the Super Session Discount pricing dates.
-Barter Bucks received through paying full tuition during online Early Bird registration are non-refundable.
+The Early Bird Super Session discount pricing may not be used with Tuition Assistance Programs or combined with Multi-Child or Multi-Session discounts.
+Early Bird Super Session discount pricing is only valid from Oct 1, 2021 – Feb.
+1, 2022.
+Not all camping sessions are included in the Early Bird Super Session discount program.
+Discounts MUST be paid in full by February 1st.
+All balances NOT paid in full will automatically be changed to the Rate C amount on February 2nd.
+After sign up, participants within the Early Bird Super Session discount program will be required to pay the full upgrade cost if a different camping session or camping program is chosen which is not included in the Early Bird Super Session Discount pricing dates.

 Camp Ondessonk is a self-sufficient organization that relies entirely on camper fees, grants, and contributions to operate.
 Unlike many other camps, prices are all-inclusive; all kids have access to all activities included in their program with no additional fees for special crafts, horseback riding, or other programming.

 What do the 3 prices mean?